Snowflake: A Distributed Streaming Decoder: Distributed Implementation of Snowflake

 \subsection{Procedures}

 Though the pseudocode in this subsection explains exactly what each component does, it is difficult to infer from this the \emph{emergent effect}.
 We describe the latter in the accompanying prose.

-In each timestep the controller runs \cref{alg:controller_advance}, which tells all nodes to start a new decoding cycle if none of them are busy during merging.
-This is the only time the controller needs to communicate with the nodes, as merging is the only variable-duration stage.
+In each timestep the controller runs \cref{alg:controller_advance} which, during either merging stage, tells all nodes to advance to the next stage if none of them are busy.
+This is the only time the controller must communicate with the nodes, as the merging stages are the only ones of variable duration.